scheinerman/Bijections.jl/README.md

 * The `Bijection` data structure has been simplified.
 * Option to use `IdDict` instead of `Dict`; see the Mutable page in this documentation.

+It is likely that code using version 0.1 will not need to be modified to work with 0.2.

 ## About